MileIQ Review 2026: Good for Solo Drivers, Not Built for Teams

 For iPhone users, you can classify trips without needing to open MileIQ.
 The iOS app has an exclusive classifier widget that enables users to classify drives straight from notifications, which works seamlessly on iPhone 7 and above.

-For delivery drivers or drivers who usually take the same route, when you classify a drive the same way two times, MileIQ serves up a prompt at the bottom of a drive card to notify you of the potential for the drive to be a “Frequent Drive.”
+When you classify a drive the same way two times, MileIQ shows a prompt at the bottom of a drive card, notifying you of the potential for the drive to be classified as a “Frequent Drive.”

 If you classify the drive the same way a third time, a prompt will appear asking you to auto-classify the trip in the future.